-The simple answer is no. Under NSW Regulation it is the building owner who must select a Competent Fire Safety Practitioner to inspect the building and endorse the Annual Fire Safety Statement.
+The simple answer is no. Under NSW Regulation it is the building owner who must select an Accredited Practitioner (Fire Safety) to inspect the building and endorse the Annual Fire Safety Statement.
 It also the building owner who must sign and submit the final statement to the relevant bodies.

 In late 2017, the NSW government introduced a raft of changes to legislation across the building professional industry, following investigations into a series of significant and high profile fire events in NSW buildings.